syncfusion-content/xamarin-docs/Xamarin/Switch/gettingstarted.md

 **Method 1: Adding SfSwitch reference from nuget.org**

-Syncfusion Xamarin components are available in [nuget.org](https://www.nuget.org/#).
+Syncfusion® Xamarin components are available in [nuget.org](https://www.nuget.org/#).
 To add [`SfSwitch`](https://help.syncfusion.com/cr/xamarin/Syncfusion.XForms.Buttons.SfSwitch.html) to your project, open the NuGet package manager in Visual Studio, search for [Syncfusion.Xamarin.Core](https://www.nuget.org/packages/Syncfusion.Xamarin.Core), and then install it.

 ![Add Packages](images/Adding-SfSwitch-reference.png)

 **Method 2: Adding SfSwitch reference from toolbox**

-Syncfusion provides Xamarin Toolbox.
+Syncfusion® provides Xamarin Toolbox.
 Using this toolbox, you can drag the [`SfSwitch`](https://help.syncfusion.com/cr/xamarin/Syncfusion.XForms.Buttons.SfSwitch.html) control to the XAML page.
 It will automatically install the required NuGet packages and add the namespace to the page.
-To install Syncfusion Xamarin Toolbox, refer to [`Toolbox`](https://help.syncfusion.com/xamarin/utility#toolbox).
+To install Syncfusion® Xamarin Toolbox, refer to [`Toolbox`](https://help.syncfusion.com/xamarin/utility#toolbox).

 **Method 3: Adding SfSwitch assemblies manually from the installed location**